 Between 1982 and 2019, the Edinburgh Festival went out each year with literally many, very large bangs, with the annual Festival Fireworks Concert.
 You would get your radio, a rug, find a good viewing spot, and crane your neck skyward.
 The concert started at 9pm and the Fireworks started at around 9.30pm.

 What will happen to the Edinburgh Festival Fireworks Concert in 2023 and beyond?

-About the Edinburgh Festival Fireworks (archived info)
+About the Edinburgh Festival Fireworks (info from the last event)

 - Buying Edinburgh Festival Fireworks tickets